weeta-code/Learning/README.md

-## High Volatility Options Screener
+## Options Backtesting Simulator

-A robust stock options screener, that iterates through a provided list of stock symbols and updates recursively every 30 seconds with new information.
-It includes a bollinger bands calculation and implied volatility calculation to signal to the user when is a good time for a put or for a call.
-At the moment only supports Naked Long Calls or Long Puts.
-Future implementation of auto-trading planned.
-Generally calculated and simplified for lower portfolio use.
+A robust stock options backtesting simulator that fetches historical stock data and shows how different strategies might've worked and where.
+Currently support for 9EMA and 200EMA but feel free to add your own strategies into it.
+Also has an in-built options pricer using Black-Scholes to test out what contracts performed well and whether they were Long Calls or Long Puts.